Society of Actuaries: Membership

 There are two designations offered by the SOA: the "Associate of Society of Actuaries" (ASA) and the "Fellow of the Society of Actuaries" (FSA).
 The SOA also issues one credential: the "Chartered Enterprise Risk Analyst" (CERA), which was introduced in 2007.
-The three micro-credentials (Pre-Actuarial Foundations, Actuarial Science Foundations, and Data Science for Actuaries) were introduced in 2022 along with affiliate membership.
+Three micro-credentials (Pre-Actuarial Foundations, Actuarial Science Foundations, and Data Science for Actuaries) were introduced in 2022 along with affiliate membership.

 Requirements for membership for the SOA include writing actuarial exams, a comprehensive series of competitive exams.
 Topics covered in the exams include mathematics, finance, insurance, economics, interest theory, life models, and actuarial science.
 Non-members working in the actuarial profession and taking exams are often referred to as actuarial students or candidates.

 Members of the SOA who meet a professional experience requirement are eligible for membership in the American Academy of Actuaries, which represents United States actuaries from all practice areas.

 Education system

 Professional designations of ASA or FSA are earned by completing a rigorous education system including examinations, courses, and e-learning modules.
 It is common for actuarial students to work full-time in the profession while studying for the exams.